 A Financial Aid Award Letter detailing all award decisions and giving additional information and instructions about the aid offered is sent to each student's WebAdvisor account.
-Students accepting federal student loans must also complete the 2020-2021 Loan Acceptance Form.
+Students accepting federal student loans must also complete the 2021-2022 Annual Student Loan Acknowledgement process at studentaid.gov.
 Allegany College of Maryland also provides to students via the WebAdvisor Account the College Financing Plan, which is a comparative consumer tool designed by the federal government to simplify and standardize financial aid information.